-This natural remedy has been used for centuries to treat a variety of ailments, and recent scientific studies have shown that it is effective in treating inflammatory conditions like arthritis as it reduces the inflammatory response.
+This natural remedy has been used for centuries to treat various ailments, and recent scientific studies have shown that it is effective in treating inflammatory conditions like arthritis as it reduces the inflammatory response.
 The boswellic acids in Frankincense essential oil inhibit the production of inflammatory enzymes.
-The anti inflammatory effects of the essential oil may help individuals to cope with their pain levels as well.
+The essential oil’s anti-inflammatory effects may also help individuals cope with their pain levels.

-It’s very popular with massage therapists for use on clients with muscular and joint pain.
-You can make your own cream containing Frankincense that will help those coping with arthritis symptoms, especially that feeling of your joints being stiff in the mornings.
+It’s very popular with massage therapists for clients with muscular and joint pain.
+You can make your own cream containing Frankincense that will help those coping with arthritis symptoms, especially when your joints are stiff in the mornings.
 Adding a few drops to a plain bubble bath can really make your day start better.

 Frankincense oil can help your breathing

 It relaxes the muscles between the ribs, so you can increase the capacity of your chest and breathe deeper, getting greater lung expansion.
-It also slows down your breathing which also stops you hyperventilating.
-It’s great for use with mild asthma, but obviously, check with your doctor as well.
+It also slows down your breathing, which also stops you hyperventilating.
+It’s great for use with mild asthma, but please check with your doctor.

 It may help boost immune system function and prevent illness

 Researchers believe that it works by reducing levels of the stress hormone cortisol.
-It is also known to relax the intercostal muscles between the ribs, allowing you to breathe deeper and slower, which will also calm you down.
-If you’re looking for a natural way to reduce stress and improve your mood, consider trying Frankincense oil.
+It is also known to relax the intercostal muscles between the ribs, allowing you to breathe deeper and slower, calming you down.
+If you’re looking for a natural way to reduce stress and improve your mood, consider Frankincense oil.
 Just a few drops in a diffuser can make a big difference.

 It may help balance hormones

 Frankincense essential oil is thought to work by stimulating the release of oxytocin, a hormone that plays a role in labour, breastfeeding, and social bonding.
-Frankincense oil may also help to reduce stress and anxiety, which can also be helpful in managing hormone levels.
+Frankincense oil may also help to reduce stress and anxiety, which can also help manage hormone levels.

 It protects the skin and may prevent the signs of ageing

-It’s good for all skin types but especially good for dry and mature skin.
+It’s suitable for all skin types, particularly dry and mature skin.
 Even problematic acne skin can be improved by using Frankincense essential oil.
 It has long been used to help heal cuts and wounds and smooth out skin imperfections.
 Research has shown it to be particularly effective when blended with Myrrh essential oil.
-You can see why these two were such a useful, practical gift brought by the Three Kings.
+You can see why these two were such useful, practical gifts brought by the Three Kings.

 Frankincense can act as a sleep aid